 1. This notice is included in its entirety at the beginning.

-I also often find text or graphics from Sam's Laser FAQ in eBay auction listings without acknowledgement.
+I also often find text or graphics from Sam's Laser FAQ in eBay auction listings without acknowledgment.
 This, too, is a violation of fair use.
 But the requirements are even simpler and would be satisfied by adding something like:

 However, in general, my preference would be to simply provide a link to the appropriate section (or sections) of Sam's Laser FAQ rather than including an excerpt in the auction listing.